-Dog skin problems are widespread, with over 160 different documented conditions.
+Dog skin conditions are widespread, with over 160 different documented conditions.
 These conditions can be a reaction to a variety of both internal and external issues including flea bites, parasites, bacteria, food or seasonal allergies, and even stress or boredom.
 When the skin is affected, dogs may respond by scratching, licking, and/or chewing the infected area.

-General Symptoms of Dog Skin Problems
+General Symptoms of Dog Skin Conditions

 - Scratching, licking, or chewing infected area